Carew Tower

 Located at 441 Vine Street in the central business district of Cincinnati, the 49-story Carew Tower stands 574 feet (175 meters) tall, which made it the tallest building in the city at the time of its completion.
 Prior to its residential conversion, it contained 400,000 square feet of office space and 110,000 square feet of retail space.
 The Netherland Plaza hotel has a separate address of 35 West Fifth Street.
 It features 561 rooms, 40,000 square feet of event space, and dining areas across 31 stories.[2][139]
 The tower remained Cincinnati's tallest building until 2011, when it was displaced by Great American Tower at Queen City Square.
 The Carew Tower has eight more floors and more useable space than Great American Tower, but is roughly 90 feet shorter due to the tiara structure that adorns Great American Tower.[119][140]

 The building is a leading example of Art Deco architecture.
-Art Deco stylistic motifs can be found throughout the building, particularly in the metalwork and areas surrounding the elevators and lights.[55]
+Art Deco stylistic motifs can be found throughout the building, particularly in the metalwork and areas surrounding the elevators and lights.[141]
 Many of the Art Deco design elements were directly influenced by similar designs showcased at the 1925 International Exhibition of Modern Decorative and Industrial Arts in Paris, which had helped popularize Art Deco.
-Locally-made Rookwood Pottery floral tiles adorn the east and west entrances of the building, and Rookwood also produced the fountain in the hotel lounge.[17]
-Sculpture work on the exterior and interior of the building was carried out by New York architectural sculptor Rene Paul Chambellan.[55]
-The tower exterior is made primarily of brick, featuring numerous setbacks and gilded spandrels near the peak.[17]
+Locally-made Rookwood Pottery floral tiles adorn the east and west entrances of the building, and Rookwood also produced the fountain in the hotel lounge.[15]
+Sculpture work on the exterior and interior of the building was carried out by New York architectural sculptor Rene Paul Chambellan.[141]
+The tower exterior was initially intended to be made of limestone, but financial pressure from the Great Depression prompted a switch to brick.[3]
+The exterior features numerous setbacks and gilded spandrels near the peak.[15]

-Eighteen Louis Grell murals can be found throughout the Hilton Netherland Plaza Hotel on the bottom floor: 10 wall-to-ceiling murals in the hotel's original lobby, now the Palm Court; four murals in the Continental Room; two above the side entry staircase.
-The staircase mural says "Welcome Travelers" and the four in the Continental Room represent the four seasons of the year.
-The 90-foot long Apollo Gallery includes an "Apollo on Chariot" mural and a large "Hunt of Diana" mural by Grell.[citation needed] These subjects echo similar ones that appear at the Palace of Versailles.[56]
-Likewise, the hotel's Hall of Mirrors banquet room was inspired by the Hall of Mirrors at Versailles.[57]
-The hotel's Pavillion Caprice nightclub was influenced by the ocean liner SS Leviathan.[17]
+Numerous Louis Grell murals can be found throughout the Hilton Netherland Plaza Hotel on the bottom floor.
+The original lobby, now known as the Palm Court, contains 10 "French-themed" wall-to-ceiling murals.
+The Continental Room contains four murals, each representing one of the four seasons.
+A mural entitled "Welcome Travelers" is located by the staircase.
+The Apollo Gallery contains murals inspired by Greek mythology, including "Apollo on Chariot" and "Hunt of Diana".[142]
+These subjects echo similar ones that appear at the Palace of Versailles.[143]
+Likewise, the hotel's Hall of Mirrors banquet room was inspired by the Hall of Mirrors at Versailles.[144]
+The hotel's Pavillion Caprice nightclub was influenced by the ocean liner SS Leviathan.[15]

 From 1967 to 1980, the Carew Tower and the neighboring Fourth and Vine Tower, then called the Central Trust Bank tower, were featured in the opening and closing credits of the daytime soap opera The Edge of Night, which used Cincinnati as the stand-in for the show's fictional locale of "Monticello".
 Procter & Gamble, the show's producer, is based in Cincinnati.[citation needed] From 1978 to 1982, the building was featured in the opening and closing credits on the sitcom WKRP in Cincinnati.[146]